iterative/dvc.org/content/docs/command-reference/remote/add.md

 > `--local` option, so it's written to a Git-ignored config file.
 See
 > `dvc remote modify` for a full list of Azure parameters.

-This remote type can also be configured via environment variables:
+This remote type can also be configured via environment variables, for example:

 ```dvc
 $ export AZURE_STORAGE_CONNECTION_STRING='mysecret'
 $ dvc remote add -d myremote azure://mycontainer/path
 ```

-See `dvc remote modify` for a full list of Azure parameters (authentication methods) and environment variables.
+See `dvc remote modify` for a full list of Azure parameters and env vars for different authentication methods.

 </details>